mikeleo03/Tarjans-Simulation_Frontend/README.md

 $ npm install
 $ npm start
 ```
-If you do it correctly, the pogram should be running on localhost:3000
+If you do it correctly, the pogram should be running on localhost:3000.
+Don't forget to run the backend side also.
+Further explanation on how to run the backend development server stated on [this repository](https://github.com/mikeleo03/Tarjans-Algorithm-Simulation_Backend)

 ## How to Use the Program
 1. Go to the website with the procedure explained before.